yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/troubleshoot/universes.md

 ## Metrics page

-In the [Admin Console](../../deploy/install-yugabyte-platform/), click on the [Universe](../../../architecture/concepts/universe/) page, then go to the Metrics tab.
+In the [Admin Console](../../deploy/install-yugabyte-platform/), select the [Universe](../../../architecture/concepts/universe/) page, then go to the **Metrics** tab.
 The page shows a number of interactive metrics graphs that capture the state of the Yugabyte Universe over time.

 ![Yugabyte Metrics Page](/images/troubleshooting/check-metrics.png)